 PLSC 236 Women in the Law.
 This course introduces students to basic concepts in the history and development of feminist thought while applying the knowledge to actual cases and legal situations affecting women.
 By examining the various controversies and problems that pervade this aspect of politics, students will achieve a greater awareness of how the American legal system helps to shape issues relating to gender.
 Prerequisite: PLSC 102, 105, 201, 205 or 210.
-Social-Scientific I Mode of Inquiry (QIO).
 3 semester credit hours.
+Individ/Org/Societies MOI.
 Typically offered: Spring Term, Even Years.